 The same goes for dropshipping with an app like Oberlo, if you’re looking to test out the appeal of entirely new products or product categories.

 You can also look into offering pre-orders for a new product you’re considering as a maker.
 The upfront investment is just a single item to take your product photos, and you can set up your product page and market it from there.
 This is a great way to gage interest in your ideas before investing the time and money in crafting your inventory.

 While there’s no better way to know someone will buy your products than launching and making a sale, there are other ways to gather valuable feedback from your audience.

-Specifically, you can ask them for it by running focus groups or surveys, or by connecting one-on-one.
+Specifically, you can ask them for it by running focus groups, surveys, or connecting one-on-one.

-“I’ve seen firsthand how much business owners learn when they run focus groups for different target markets, countries, or audiences.
-The wealth of knowledge that you get about your audience is really valuable,” explains Marc.
+“I've seen firsthand how much business owners learn when they run focus groups for different target markets, countries, or audiences.
+The wealth of knowledge that you get about your audience is really valuable.”

-“If you’re looking for feedback, give everyone a $20 gift certificate to Starbucks and ask them questions.
-Or if you have an audience of people who are really excited about your brand, they might be willing to participate just because you want to talk to them,” Marc describes.
+“If you’re looking for feedback, give everyone a $20 gift certificate to Starbucks, and ask them questions.
+Or if you have an audience of people who are really excited about your brand, they might be willing to participate just because you want to talk to them.”